Ronnie-personal/identity-for-all/B2C/README.md

 - An **Azure AD B2C** tenant.
 For more information see: [How to get an Azure AD B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)
 - An **Azure AD** tenant and **Azure subscriptoin**
-- API key pair from google reCAPTCHA v2.
+- An **API key pair** from google reCAPTCHA v2.
 For more information see: [Sign up for an API key pair](http://www.google.com/recaptcha/admin)
-- Google application.
+- A **Google application**.
 For more information see: [Create Google application](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-google?pivots=b2c-user-flow#create-a-google-application)
-- Github application.
+- A **Github application**.
 For more information see: [Create a GitHub OAuth application](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-github?pivots=b2c-user-flow#create-a-github-oauth-application)
-- Amazon app.
+- A **Amazon app**.
 For more information see: [Create an app in the Amazon developer console](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-amazon?pivots=b2c-user-flow#create-an-app-in-the-amazon-developer-console)
-- Facebook application.
+- A **Facebook application**.
 For more information see: [Create a Facebook application](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-facebook?pivots=b2c-user-flow#create-a-facebook-application)
-- App regirstration in your Azure AD tenant.
+- An **App regirstration** in your Azure AD tenant.
 For more information see: [Create a Microsoft account application](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-microsoft-account?pivots=b2c-user-flow#create-a-microsoft-account-application) -

 ## Setup